European Foundation

 Following the outbreak of war in Ukraine and a massive exodus of population, the temporary protection for persons displaced from Ukraine was activated by adopting the government decision on 9 March 2022 ( Decision establishing temporary protection for persons displaced from Ukraine ).
 The further Decree on the methods for ensuring the rights of persons enjoying temporary protection (24 March 2022) determined the rights of persons with temporary protection and applicants for temporary protection.

 Apart from other entitlements, Ukrainian refugees were endowed with the right to income support.
-The Government Office for the Support and Integration of Migrants made the information on measures available through printed and online brochures, a webpage and a free call number.
+The Government Office for the Support and Integration of Migrants made the information on measures available through printed and online brochures, a website and a free call number.

 The measure is limited to one year with two further possible extensions of six months.